-It might explain why prospective buyers are again beginning to look where they may not have initially looked for a home.
+It might explain why prospective buyers are beginning to look where they may not have initially looked for a home.

-It Gets Cheaper the Farther You Drive
+Homes Tends to Get Cheaper the Farther You Drive

-Not only are homes cheaper outside of town, they also tend to be newer, bigger, and nicer than the properties in the center of town, or those closer to the action.
-What’s not to like, other than the drive?
+Not only are homes cheaper outside of city centers, they also tend to be newer, bigger, and sometimes nicer than the properties in the center of town.

-Well, it just so happens that new communities in the outskirts got hammered during the housing crisis because they often attracted the same type of buyer.
+It just so happens that new communities in the outskirts got hammered during the housing crisis because they often attracted the same type of buyer.

-The typical buyer profile was someone who couldn’t afford a home in the city at peak prices and thus had to buy in the burbs or beyond, while still stretching their finances to qualify for a mortgage using the builder’s lender.
+Someone who couldn’t afford a home in the city at peak prices and thus had to buy in the burbs or beyond, while still stretching their finances to qualify for a mortgage using the builder’s lender.